 With traditional schemes doing well in many cities, more and more start-ups are bringing out dockless Bike Share Schemes in the hope to take advantage of the rising on-demand culture.
 It gives riders convenience, choice and transparency over the more traditional docked schemes.

-With a free-flowing Bike Share Scheme, riders can use their smartphones to find, pay for and unlock bikes and leave the bike anywhere once they are done.
+With a free-floating Bike Share Scheme, riders can use their smartphones to find, pay for and unlock bikes and leave the bike anywhere once they are done.
 It’s this level of simplicity that is making such schemes very popular.

 In fact, in China, the most mature market for Bike Share Schemes, start-ups have had massive success entering the market, raising significant amount of funding and supplying vast amounts of bikes.

 At the same time, the news in this market dominates around dockless bikes being stolen, damaged and left in an unsuitable place by their millions.
 For operators, they are constantly replacing bikes while cities and its citizens are seeing more cluttered bikes on their streets.